isveckrali/Create-Contacts-List/README.md

 <h1>Create Contacts List </h1>
 I have used the <b>Sqlite</b> database to create one's own contacts list.
-Datas can be filtered by search box.
+Data can be filtered by search box.
 Can perform <b>CRUD</b> (create,read,update,delete) operations.

 <h2> Externally used components</h2>